lovelytree/Data-Engineer-Project/Data_Modeling_with_Postgres/README.md

 ## Build ETL Pipeline

-- First, perform ETL on the song datasets, to create the songs and artists dimensional tables.
+- First, perform ETL on the song datasets to create the songs and artists dimensional tables.
-    - Extract Data for Artists Table, Insert Record into Artist Table
-    - Extract Data for Songs Table, Insert Record into Song Table

 - Second, perform ETL on the log_data dataset to create the time and users dimensional tables, as well as the songplays fact table.
-    - Extract Data for Time Table, Insert Records into Time Table
-    - Extract Data for Users Table, Insert Records into Users Table
-    - Extract Data for Songplays Table,  Insert Records into Songplays Table

 - Python libraries used during ETL
     - Extract Data from JSON file: using pandas dataframe to read JSON file;